Day 4: #CRArthritis interviews from this year’s CRA & AHPA Annual Scientific Meeting

 Dr. Katz is an award-winning clinician, medical educator, researcher, and medical community leader.
 He is a Professor of Medicine at the University of Alberta, and the Director of the Division of Rheumatology and Section Head for Rheumatology for Alberta Health Services.
 Dr. Hall is a Clinical Associate Professor in the Faculty of Pharmacy and Pharmaceutical Sciences at the University of Alberta.

-The duo joins Kelly Lendvoy to share some key arguments that they will be presenting at this year’s Great Debate on why emergency medical records save time for health care providers and improve quality of care.
+The duo joins Kelly Lendvoy to share some key arguments that they will be presenting at this year’s Great Debate on why electronic medical records save time for health care providers and improve quality of care.

 Dr. Appleton is an Assistant Professor at Western University.
 He joined the Division of Rheumatology in 2016 as a Clinician Scientist and provides clinical service to patients with inflammatory disorders in addition to running the translational early osteoarthritis research program.